paulrobertlloyd/paulrobertlloyd-v3/source/styleguide/_pages/components.markdown

 layout: page
 title: Components
 series: Styleguide
-excerpt: A guide to the mark-up styles used throughout this site.
+excerpt: The content of this excerpt is styled using `.lede`.
 permalink: /styleguide/components
 meta:
   Simple: Simple texual content